cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 - **Bilingualism**
   - We have used a React library called `lingui` to make the application bilingual from the start of the project.
   - This allows us to test and refine the experience in French as easily as we can that in English.

+- **Performance**
+  - To achieve an app that is this fast, we used Google Cloud and Azure Kubernetes.
+  - We performed load testing using the [k6](https://docs.k6.io) load testing tool.
+This allowed us to  determine how the application behaves when multiple users access it simutaneously.
+  - We determined how long it takes to initially fetch the web app, and how long it takes for the users' data to be submitted to the RCMP server.
+  - Load tested showed that the application was 5,256 times faster than the current fraud reporting (150,000 calls and 1,200 emails are received by the Canadian Anti-Fraud Centre[1]), therefore the application should be able to handle multiple users, when they access it simutaneously.
+  - See the [frontend](https://github.com/cds-snc/report-a-cybercrime/blob/master/frontend/utils/loadTesting.js) or [api](https://github.com/cds-snc/report-a-cybercrime/blob/master/api/utils/loadTesting.js) utilities for more details.

 ## Stack/Architecture diagram